ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 ### 2.10.4 Revoke a VID [**[↑]**](#table-of-content)

-When there is possibility of misusing the VID, the respective individual can revoke the VID by visiting the registration center or Resident Service.
-The individual provides the VID and the system authenticates the VID by following the VID policy of the respective country.
-On successful authentication, the system revokes the VID and provides the status of VID revocation to the registered mobile number/email ID.
-If authentication fails, the system triggers the appropriate error message.
+To prevent misuse of VID, an individual can request to revoke his/her VID using Resident Services if the individual feels his/her VID has been compromised.
+The individual provides the VID and the system checks for the registered mobile number/email ID, and triggers an OTP notification.
+The individual provides the OTP as received.
+The system validates the provided OTP and authenticates the individual..
+On successful authentication, the system revokes the VID and provides a new VID to the associated UIN based on VID policy of the respective country through the registered mobile number/email ID.
+If validation fails, the system triggers the appropriate error message.

  Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2011/Consolidated%20error%20messages%20V2.4.xlsx).

 ### 2.10.5 Auto-restore a VID on Revocation and with Auto-restore Policy (WIP) [**[↑]**](#table-of-content)